 American Bank Note: In June 2013, the Authority entered into a secured loan agreement with a bank for an aggregate principal amount not to exceed \$5,300,000 (the Loan).
-The Loan bears interest at 2.25 percent per annum and matures on January 1, 2019.
+The Loan bears interest at 2.25% per annum and matures on January 1, 2019.
 The Loan requires semiannual interest payments on the outstanding balance starting January 1, 2013.

 Proceeds from the Loan are to be used to pay (i) expenses of studying the cost, design, engineering and feasibility of transportation projects; (ii) expenses associated with securing the Loan and (iii) the reimbursement to the Authority of costs attributable to certain preliminary cost and feasibility and other expenses relating to the preparation of financing of the transportation projects incurred prior to the execution of the Loan.
 During fiscal year 2018, the Loan was repaid in full in the amount of \$3.6 million.
-The Loan had an outstanding balance of \$3.6 million as of June 30, 2017.

-71E Toll Project Obligation to TxDOT: The Authority, the Capitol Area Metropolitan Planning Organization (CAMPO) and TxDOT approved the execution of a Project Agreement (the SH 71 Agreement) for the development of toll lanes on SH 71 extending from Presidential Boulevard to just east of SH 130, including the realignment of FM 973 where that road intersects with SH 71 (the SH 71 Project).
-The SH 71 Project is also referred to as the SH 71 Express Project.
+71E Toll Project Obligation to TxDOT: The Authority, the Capitol Area Metropolitan Planning Organization (CAMPO) and TxDOT approved the execution of a Project Agreement (the SH 71 Agreement) for the development of toll lanes on SH 71 extending from Presidential Boulevard to just east of SH 130, including the realignment of FM 973 where that road intersects with SH 71, which is referred to as the SH 71 Express Project.

-Pursuant to a resolution adopted by the Authority's Board, the Authority waived and declined to exercise its option to develop, finance, and construct the SH 71 Project, and retained (and did not waive) its option to operate any potential toll lanes on the SH 71 Project and to retain the revenues generated therefrom.
-Upon completion of the SH 71 Project, the SH 71 Agreement obligates the Authority to operate and maintain the toll lanes and related infrastructure of the SH 71 Project developed, financed and constructed by TxDOT.
-The Authority will retain the revenues generated from the SH 71 Project, which will be used to pay operation and maintenance costs of the toll lanes, toll facilities and related equipment.
-After payment of such operation and maintenance costs, one-half of the remaining revenues from the SH 71 Project must be used to reimburse TxDOT for up to \$65.0 million of the costs of the SH 71 Project (the TxDOT Reimbursement Amount), plus interest thereon at 3.62 percent per annum.
+Pursuant to a resolution adopted by the Authority's Board, the Authority waived and declined to exercise its option to develop, finance, and construct the SH 71 Express Project, and retained (and did not waive) its option to operate any potential toll lanes on the SH 71 Express Project and to retain the revenues generated therefrom.
+Upon completion of the SH 71 Express Project, the SH 71 Agreement obligates the Authority to operate and maintain the toll lanes and related infrastructure of the SH 71 Express Project developed, financed and constructed by TxDOT.
+The Authority will retain the revenues generated from the SH 71 Express Project, which will be used to pay operation and maintenance costs of the toll lanes, toll facilities and related equipment.
+After payment of such operation and maintenance costs, one-half of the remaining revenues from the SH 71 Express Project must be used to reimburse TxDOT for up to \$65.0 million of the costs of the SH 71 Express Project (the TxDOT Reimbursement Amount), plus interest thereon at 3.62% per annum.

-The SH 71 Agreement obligates the Authority to repay the TxDOT Reimbursement Amount solely from one-half of the net revenues of the SH 71 Project over a 35-year term.
-The first payment is due on the first anniversary of substantial completion of the SH 71 Project and continuing every year thereafter for a total of 35 years or until the TxDOT Reimbursement Amount and all accrued interest is paid.
-The SH 71 Project was substantially completed on March 8, 2017, and, accordingly, the first payment payable by the Authority to TxDOT under the SH 71 Agreement is due on March 8, 2018.
-In accordance with the SH 71 Agreement a payment was made by the Authority in March 2018 for \$2.7 million, of which \$648,471 was payment of principal on the TxDOT Reimbursement Amount and \$2.1 million was payment of interest.
+The SH 71 Agreement obligates the Authority to repay the TxDOT Reimbursement Amount solely from one-half of the net revenues of the SH 71 Express Project over a 35-year term.
+The first payment is due on the first anniversary of substantial completion of the SH 71 Express Project and continuing every year thereafter for a total of 35 years or until the TxDOT Reimbursement Amount and all accrued interest is paid.
+The SH 71 Express Project was substantially completed on March 8, 2017, and, accordingly, the first payment payable by the Authority to TxDOT under the SH 71 Agreement was due on March 8, 2018.
 In the event any annual payment is not sufficient to pay for all accrued interest due, the unpaid amount of accrued interest is added to the TxDOT Reimbursement Amount.

-Under the SH 71 Agreement, TxDOT is obligated to operate and maintain all other aspects of the SH 71 Project, including but not limited to, the general purpose lanes and the FM 973 realigned intersection with SH 71.
+Under the SH 71 Agreement, TxDOT is obligated to operate and maintain all other aspects of the SH 71 Express Project, including but not limited to, the general purpose lanes and the FM 973 realigned intersection with SH 71.